 On a personal note, I would want to keep my private conservations private as much as possible.
 Therefore, the most crucial role of an interior wall is to soundproof RVs.

-Moreover, the interior walls also prevent the noises that are coming from public places or parks.
-You are actually creating a soundproof camper that will lessen the noise.
+Moreover, the interior walls also prevent noise from public places or parks.
+You are creating a soundproof camper that will lessen the noise.

 Final Thoughts